 • There may be problems with downloading SCORM and Tin Can courses.

-• There is a video upload limit: LMS automatically cuts video quality when uploading large files.
+• There is a video upload limit: this enterprise learning management software automatically cuts video quality when uploading large files.

 10. Lessonly